SharmilaSrinivasa/Paycom-virtual-program/README.md

 For Server-side coding:
 1. Create folder inside htdocs of xampp for php code part.
 2. Building the PHP application that implements the JWT-protected REST API.
+3. Install composer globally
+4. Install the php-jwt library using Composer in your root folder --> composer require firebase/php-jwt